Complaints Handling Policy

 - references to any documents relied on for resolving the complaint (eg letters, attendance notes, etc)

-2.3.3.
-Principal Solicitor will consider whether a complaint involves matters that need to be notified externally, eg to our professional indemnity insurers if the complaint involves negligence.
+- The complaint involves matters that need to be notified externally, eg to our professional indemnity insurers if the complaint involves negligence.

 - a statement of our understanding of the complaint